 1993: A year before the assault weapon ban, and amid sharp public concern about street-level crime, the House and Senate back the Brady Handgun Violence Prevention Act (named for President Ronald Reagan's press secretary James Brady, who was gravely wounded in Reagan's attempted assassination in 1981).
 Commonly known as the Brady bill, it institutes background checks for federally licensed sellers and initially imposes a five-day waiting period on sales -- a provision that is later sunset with the launch of the National Instant Criminal Background Check System.
 Two-thirds of House Democrats are joined by a third of House Republicans in voting yes on the legislation.
 Although eight Democratic senators vote no (and one abstains), 16 Senate Republicans approve its passage along with the Democratic majority.
 President Clinton signs it into law.

-ABC News' Alexandra Hutzler and Trish Turner contributed to this report.
+ABC News' Ben Gittleson, Alexandra Hutzler, Allison Pecorin, Rachel Scott and Trish Turner contributed to this report.